Bobby Tonelli: 2011−2017

-Tonelli was seen in Diva Universal (Asia) Hot Guys Who Cook as well as Channel 5 Sasuke Singapore.
+Tonelli was seen in Diva's Hot Guys Who Cook as well as Channel 5's Sasuke Singapore.
+In 2012, he starred in the mini-series Keong Saik Street.

 Tonelli also starred in the Toggle comedy series King of the Keng, guest-starred in "Door to Door", hosted the sports reality show Take Me On and co-starred in the xinmsn series Get Social.

-In early 2014, Tonelli was cast as the male lead opposite Kit Chan in Ms. J Contemplates Her Choice (working title) slated to be released in the early part of 2015. as well as the role of Steven in "Wayang Boy" which was released in the later part of 2014.
+In 2014, Tonelli acted in two feature films: as the male lead opposite Kit Chan in Ms J Contemplates Her Choice and as Steven in Wayang Boy.

-In 2015, Tonelli co-starred in "The Circle House" a Channel 5 telemovie which aired in late February, Suria series "Interns" as Runway Rio, "Kosmopolitan" as James and Channel U series Love? alongside Felicia Chin, Channel 5 series "Zero Calling Season 2" and guest-starred on Suria's drama 93m2.
+In 2015, Tonelli co-starred in The Circle House, a Channel 5 telemovie which aired in late February, Suria series Interns as Runway Rio, Kosmopolitan as James, Channel U series Love? alongside Felicia Chin, and Channel 5 series Zero Calling Season 2 and guest-starred on Suria's drama 93m2.
 Also in 2015 Tonelli was cast as Captain Jason Anderson in what was touted as China's first English-language science fiction film Lost in the Pacific, released in China cinemas in December 2015.

 Foray into cable television

 In 2016, Tonelli had a guest-starring role in the Channel 5 series Rojak, and reprised his role as "RunWay Rio" on Suria's Interns Season 2.
 In a departure from Singapore television series, Tonelli hosted his first regional television show Celebrity Car Wars on The History Channel Asia.
 With the success of the first season of Celebrity Car Wars, season 2 has been scheduled to go into production in mid-2017.

-In 2017, Tonelli can be seen as the co-host of Channel 5 Steady lah!, Celebrity Car Wars season 2 and appeared in a deleted scene of Crazy Rich Asians.
+In 2017, Tonelli was the co-host of Channel 5 Steady lah!, Celebrity Car Wars season 2 and appeared in a deleted scene of Crazy Rich Asians.

 In 2020, Tonelli also appeared in Westworld Season 3, and co-hosted and hosted the Asian Academy Creative Awards for 2020 and 2021.
 Also in 2021 he co-hosted the official launch of Disney+ in Singapore with Nikki Muller.

 In Singapore television Tonelli has acted in 7 Mandarin drama series, 11 Malaysian drama series, 11 English drama series, hosted 8 English television/online shows and appeared in various variety and game shows in both English and Mandarin.

 Tonelli speaks and acts in fluent English, basic Mandarin, and is learning Indonesian.